jona-sassenhagen/statfail/vs.md

 This is why we need inferences: to estimate from a sample an unknown, but fixed parameter that we cannot observe by itself.
 Consequently, exhaustive and error-free sampling does not require, license or benefit from inferential tests.

-Descriptive statistics include reporting parameters that only pertain to the sample at hand, such as sample size, sample variance, andnon-standardized (raw means) or standardized (Cohen’s *d*) effect sizes.
+Descriptive statistics include reporting parameters that only pertain to the sample at hand, such as sample size, sample variance, and non-standardized (raw means) or standardized (Cohen’s *d*) effect sizes.
 Essentially, what may be measured without error in the current sample is descriptive.
 Inferential procedures include the calculation of *p*-values and possibly matching them to an alpha level, confidence intervals of non-standardized or standardized effect sizes, or calculating the Bayes Factor; they are assumed to quantify the relationship between measurement and sampling error on one hand and the population parameter on the other.